 Geotechnical and Materials Engineering includes the characterization and improvement of civil engineering materials and soils, foundation engineering, geotechnical design and modeling, materials testing and development, pavement design and asset management, and design of sustainable infrastructure.

-Structural Engineering deals with the design or rehabilitation of large public structures, such as bridges, dams, or buildings.
+Structural Engineering and Mechanics deals with the design or rehabilitation of large public structures, such as bridges, dams, or buildings.

 Transportation Engineering considers the engineering aspects of highways and streets, air transport, fixed guide way systems (e.g., railroad, monorail, or maglev), and ports and waterways.